Henry W. Corbett: Early years

 Corbett was born in Westborough, Massachusetts, on February 18, 1827.
 Of English descent, born into a family that had settled in Massachusetts in the seventeenth century, his parents were Elijah and Melinda Corbett.
 He was the youngest son, the fifth child, of a family of eight.

-His father became the first edge tool manufacturer in Westborough, Massachusetts, and later moved his business to Washington County in New York.
+His father became the first edge tool manufacturer in Westborough, Massachusetts, and later moved his business to Washington County, New York.
 When he retired, he moved his family to Cambridge, New York, where he had a hotel and farm.
 He died in 1845.

 There were three sons Joel Hamilton Corbett, the eldest and ten years Henry's senior, Elijah Corbett III, who was slightly over two years older than Henry.
 Elijah was to follow his younger brother, Henry, to Portland in 1854 followed by his two surviving younger sisters Mary Freeland Corbett (Mrs. Thomas Robertson who with her husband was to move to Portland in 1856) and Emily Phelps Corbett (later to marry Henry Failing in Portland in 1858).
 H.W.
 Corbett and these three siblings lived in Portland until their deaths.

 In 1831, Corbett moved with his parents to the town of White Creek, New York, in 1831.
 Corbett attended the local common schools and then engaged in mercantile pursuits in Cambridge, New York, in 1840.
 There he attended Cambridge Academy before he moved to New York City in 1843 where he worked at Williams Bradford & Co, dry goods merchants, for seven years.